arongoldberg/cpu-simulation/README.md

 The first program to be run is asm.cpp and it takes in a .s file containing a program written in E20.
 It assembles this into machine code and outputs a .bin file containing the program.
 The next program to be run is sim.cpp, which takes in a .bin file containing E20 program instructions and executes it.
-The third program is simcache.cpp which includes LRUCache.h and also takes a .bin file as its input.
-It simulates the performance effect of an LRU (Least Recently Used) cache on a given E20 program, by cataloging the cache hits and misses for each attempted memory access by the program.
+The third program is simcache.cpp which includes LRUCache.h and also takes a .bin file as its input, as well as a cache size, associativity, and blocksize in bytes.
+It can simulate the effects of one or two caches.
+It simulates the performance effect of an LRU (Least Recently Used) cache on a given E20 program, by cataloging and printing out the cache hits and misses for each attempted memory access by the program.